GDHadeel/Six-ServoRobotLegJoints/README.md

 # Six-ServoRobotLegJoints

-# Task 1: Designing the Robot's Leg Joints Using 6 Motors
+# Task 1: Design the robot's leg joints using 6 motors

 ## Description